IlyaLab/WebAppBase/README.md

 # Web App Base #
-This project provies a Web Application Template to standardize the development of new HTML5 web applications and web services in the Cancer Regulome project.
+This project provies a Web Application Template to standardize the development of new HTML5 web applications and web services for the [Shmulevich Group](http://shmulevich.systemsbiology.net) at the [Institute for Systems Biology](http://systemsbiology.org).
 It allows our team to reduce development and maintainance time, and supports rapid prototyping.

 > **Operating System Support**
 > The example commands in this file are directed at Linux and Mac OS X users.
 However, it should be expected (unless